[Solved] Android USB Device Not Recognized But Charging Error

 Worried about how to fix USB device not recognized Android?
 Struggling hard to troubleshoot this problem?
 If yes, then continue reading this post and solve this issue by yourself.

 However, there is nothing to worry about.
-Just read this article until the end and learn the 8 best fixes for Android USB device not recognized but charging problem.
+Just read this article until the end and learn the 8 best fixes for Android USB device not recognized but charging problems.

 So, what are you waiting for, let’s get started…